mehmandarov/mehmandarov.github.io/_posts/2017-03-16-iot-prototyping-startup-kit.markdown

 * Data visualisation
 * Machine learning and prediction models

-This post is meant to provide you with a simple and minimal set-up to get you started playing around with IoT.
+This post is meant to give you a simple and minimal set-up to get you started playing around with IoT.
 I would like to show you just a few devices I have used and provide you with the code examples for them.

 ---